 We mitigate this effect by setting

-runtTSNE(), which instructs the function to perform the \(t\)-SNE calculations on the top PCs to exploit the data compaction and noise removal provided by the PCA.
+runTSNE(), which instructs the function to perform the \(t\)-SNE calculations on the top PCs in

-It is possible to run \(t\)-SNE on the original expression matrix but this is less efficient.
+It is also possible to run \(t\)-SNE on the original expression matrix but this is less efficient.

 set.seed(100) sce.zeisel <- runTSNE(sce.zeisel, dimred="PCA", perplexity=5) out5 <- plotReducedDim(sce.zeisel, dimred="TSNE", colour_by="level1class") + ggtitle("perplexity = 5") set.seed(100) sce.zeisel <- runTSNE(sce.zeisel, dimred="PCA", perplexity=20) out20 <- plotReducedDim(sce.zeisel, dimred="TSNE", colour_by="level1class") + ggtitle("perplexity = 20") set.seed(100) sce.zeisel <- runTSNE(sce.zeisel, dimred="PCA", perplexity=80) out80 <- plotReducedDim(sce.zeisel, dimred="TSNE", colour_by="level1class") + ggtitle("perplexity = 80") gridExtra::grid.arrange(out5, out20, out80, ncol=3)

-Finally, it is tempting to interpret the \(t\)-SNE results as a “map” of single-cell identities.
-This is generally unwise as any such interpretation is easily misled by the size and positions of the visual clusters.
-Specifically, \(t\)-SNE will inflate dense clusters and compress sparse ones, such that we cannot use the size as a measure of subpopulation heterogeneity.
-Similarly, \(t\)-SNE is not obliged to preserve the relative locations of non-neighboring clusters, such that we cannot use their positions to determine relationships between distant clusters.
-We provide some suggestions on how to interpret these plots in Section 9.5.5.
+Finally, it is unwise to read too much into the relative sizes and positions of the visual clusters. \(t\)-SNE will inflate dense clusters and compress sparse ones, such that we cannot use the size as a measure of subpopulation heterogeneity.
+In addition, \(t\)-SNE is not obliged to preserve the relative locations of non-neighboring clusters, such that we cannot use their positions to determine relationships between distant clusters.

 Compared to \(t\)-SNE, the UMAP visualization tends to have more compact visual clusters with more empty space between them.
 It also attempts to preserve more of the global structure than \(t\)-SNE.
 From a practical perspective, UMAP is much faster than \(t\)-SNE, which may be an important consideration for large datasets.
 (Nonetheless, we have still run UMAP on the top PCs here for consistency.)
 UMAP also involves a series of randomization steps so setting the seed is critical.

-Like \(t\)-SNE, UMAP has its own suite of hyperparameters that affect the visualization.
+Like \(t\)-SNE, UMAP has its own suite of hyperparameters that affect the visualization (see the documentation here).